MagicSenten/Simul-Translation/Evaluation/README.md

 With your virtual environment activated, install the required libraries:

-pip install -r requirements.txt IGNORE_WHEN_COPYING_START
+''' pip install -r requirements.txt
-content_copy
-download
-Use code with caution.
-Python
-IGNORE_WHEN_COPYING_END

 ### 2. Using the SimuEval Class for Evaluation